-That’s why Samsung took pains getting its latest message out one week before Apple’s carpet-bomb publicity for it iPhone launch.
+That’s why Samsung took pains getting its latest message out one week before Apple’s carpet-bomb publicity for its iPhone launch.

 Samsung announced two Galaxy Note models.
-First, there’s the updated standard Galaxy Note.
+First, there’s the updated standard Galaxy Note, now the Galaxy Note 4.
 It comes with improvements to the screen, camera and pen.
 There are also microphone updates that improve voice recording.
 Just as important, the Galaxy Note has moved from a plastic case to a metal frame.

 Samsung’s first meaningful smartphone innovation

 Samsung fans will argue otherwise, but the Galaxy Note Edge marks Samsung’s first truly innovative smartphone idea.
 The right hand side of the phone’s display curves around the phone’s edge.
 That effectively gives a second touch screen that can be used for icons acting as buttons, notifications or even an alarm clock when on your bedside table.